MedTAG/medtag-core/README.md

        ![examplemessages](./img/screenshots/examplemessages_771x500.png)

-5. The procedure has ended, a notification of success or error will be provided.
+5. When the procedure has ended, a notification of success or error will be provided.
+If you provided reports (or PubMed articles) whose use-cases are: *Colon, Uterine cervix* or *lung* you will be notified that automatic annotation is available.
+This operation can be time consuming, hence you can decide to automatically annotate your reports or log in and start the automatic annotation process in another moment.
+If you want to automatically annotate your reports you have to select the fields you want to extract the concepts, the mentions and the labels from.
 In case of successful configuration of MedTAG, the login page will look like the screenshot below.

    ![loginnew](./img/screenshots/loginnew_296x344.png)